 The following is a reformatted version of the introductory remarks of European Central Bank President Mario Draghi at a press conference in Frankfurt today.

 ECB policy makers left the benchmark interest rate at a record low of 0.75 percent.

-The Governing Council continues to see downside risks surrounding the economic outlook for the euro area.
-The risks relate to the possibility of weaker than expected domestic demand and exports and to slow or insufficient implementation of structural reforms in the euro area.
+This economic outlook for the euro area remains subject to downside risks.
+The risks include the possibility of even weaker than expected domestic demand and slow or insufficient implementation of structural reforms in the euro area.
 These factors have the potential to dampen the improvement in confidence and thereby delay the recovery.

-According to Eurostat’s flash estimate, euro area annual HICP inflation was 1.8% in February 2013, down from 2.0% in January.
-The on-going decline in annual inflation rates mainly reflects the energy and food components of the price index.
-Looking ahead, while the monthly pattern of headline inflation rates may be somewhat volatile, underlying price pressures should remain contained given the environment of weak economic activity in the euro area.
-Inflation expectations are well-anchored and in line with price stability over the medium term.
+According to Eurostat’s flash estimate, euro area annual HICP inflation was 1.7% in March 2013, down from 1.8% in February.
+The ongoing decline in annual inflation rates mainly reflects the energy component of the price index.
+Looking ahead, price developments over the medium term should remain contained in an environment of weak economic activity in the euro area.
+Inflation expectations are firmly anchored and in line with price stability over the medium to long term.

 We are now at your disposal for questions.